ozzycore/linux-tutorial/linuxcourse/linux-essentials/processes.rst

     #.
 Use pkill to kill those processes

 #.
 How can we view the Priority(PRI) and Nice(NI) values of a process?
 #.
-Explain the meaning of the Nice(NI) value of a process ,and how the CPU Priority(PRI) value is related to the NI value of a particular process?
+Explain the meaning of the Nice(NI) value of a process ,and how is the CPU Priority(PRI) value is related to the NI value of a particular process?
 #.
 What is the default values of Priority(PRI) and Nice(NI) variables for a new process?
 #.
 What is the range of possible values that Priority(PRI) and Nice(NI) can have?
 #.
 Run the 'sleep 1000' in a backgroud with the lowest possible Priority.